 players left their guitars and amps at my house.
 I fooled around with one of the guitars that night and figured out how to

 play all the songs we had played that day.
 TOO MUCH FUN!

-Read the rest of Todd LaBrea's rap on surf music, as well as stories by his band buddies, in the
+The rest of Todd LaBrea's rap on surf music, as well as stories by his band buddies, are noted in the

 album liner notes...